wso2/docs-choreo-dev/en/docs/references/manage-connectors.md

 ## Use a connector in your component design
 When you design your components in the low-code view, you can search and add the connectors displayed in the Marketplace as follows:

-1. Open the component you are designing in the web editor and add a connector.
+1. Open the component you are designing in the Web Editor and add a connector.

     ![Add connector](../assets/img/marketplace/add-connector.png){.cInlineImage-small}